 Sinus surgery, like any other major procedure, isn't something that you should take lightly.
 In addition, it's not something you hear about every day, which is why it's important to know what you're getting into if you're thinking about having a procedure done.

-Whether you've been diagnosed with sinusitis or your suffering from another nasal issue, you need to see an ENT doctor for this procedure.
+Whether you've been diagnosed with sinusitis or your suffering from another nasal or breathing issue, you need to see an ENT doctor for this procedure.
 Here's everything you need to know, from when surgery is necessary to what kinds of procedures exist.

 When is sinus surgery necessary?

 If you have ongoing sinus issues that are affecting your health, sinus surgery or even facial plastic surgery might be necessary.
 If a sinus issue is impervious to antibiotics, it's considered chronic.

 Sinus infections are dangerous, and you should definitely consider sinus surgery if you experience them regularly.
 Four or more infections within 12 months is the general rule for this classification.

 Humans possess approximately 12 million olfactory receptor cells, but if you can't breathe properly then smelling things isn't going to be possible.
 This is an especially important reason to consider sinus surgery.